 Accounting For Canadians For Dummies Cheat Sheet

 Every business and not-for-profit entity needs a reliable accounting system to facilitate day-to-day operations and to prepare financial statements, tax returns, and internal reports to managers.
-This Cheat sheet provides a quick and easy introduction into the key functions and responsibilities of the accounting department in any organization.
+The Accounting For Canadians For Dummies Cheat Sheet provides a quick and easy introduction into the key functions and responsibilities of the accounting department in any organization.

 What Does an Accountant Do?